napolitanj/python-notes-api/README.md

 - DELETE /notes/{note_id} — Delete a note by ID
 - PUT /notes/{note_id} — Update an existing note
 - Automatic timestamps (created_at, updated_at)
+- Sorting by date created or date updated

 ## How to Run Locally